Indiana University

 Controlling file types

-You can control which applications handle certain types of files on your computer using the File Types tab; see In Windows, how do I associate an application with a file type?
+In XP, you can control which applications handle certain types of files on your computer using the File Types tab; see ARCHIVED: In Windows, how do I change what program opens a file type?

 Back to top